sqlitecloud/docs/src/pages/docs/commands/list-backup-settings.md

 ---
 title: LIST BACKUP SETTINGS
-description: The LIST BACKUP SETTINGS command is used to retrive detailed information about the settings applied to each databases previously enabled for a backup.
-The backup_retention setting affects the disk space needed to store backup information about a specific database.
-You can specify a backup_retention settings using values like 24h, 2.5h or 2h45m.
-The backup_snapshot_interval specifies how often new snapshots will be created.
-This is used to reduce the time to restore since newer snapshots will have fewer WAL frames to apply.
-Retention still applies to these snapshots.
-If you do not set a snapshot interval then a new snapshot will be created whenever retention is performed.
-Retention occurs every 24 hours by default.
+description: The LIST BACKUP SETTINGS command retrieves detailed information about the settings applied to each database previously enabled for a backup
 ---

 ## Syntax